Take simple actions to lead a more sustainable lifestyle and help us reach our goals.

-- Interested in a career in the world of sustainability, The Center for Student Success and Career Development supports you through every step of the process.
+- Interested in a career in the world of sustainability, The Career and Life Design Center supports you through every step of the process.
 Schedule One-on-One coaching sessions, apply for internships and jobs or join a career community based on your interests.

 Keep on learning

 - Join Climate Change Plus a group organized under the auspices of Trinity’s Program of Public Values.
 The program is now in its second year, co-sponsored by The Trinity Institute for Interdisciplinary Studies (TIIS) and Political Science department, involves regular Tuesday common hour lunches at 71 Vernon Street, during which a small group of undergraduates will discuss a range of climate change and other public issues with a few faculty and staff members and invited guests.
 To participate, students commit to attending 1-2 lunches per month plus occasional additional events featuring guest speakers.
 Anyone is invited to suggest a guest or subject for discussion.
 Please e-mail Christine McCarthy McMorris at [email protected] to express your interest in joining and receive an invitation.

 - Attend lectures and other events on sustainability and climate change.

 Reduce Energy and Electricity Use

 - Turn off lights and power off electronics when not in use, especially during breaks.

 - Change your computer settings to sleep after 15 minutes or less

 - Unplug appliances when not in use, including your phone and laptop chargers.
 Use a power strip so you can turn all of your electronics easily at night or before breaks.